gbif/jekyll-hp-base-theme/pages/translations.md

 # Translations
 This page explains how to configure your site to support multiple translations.

-## How to translate content
-Content on the hosted portals can be slit in 2 parts:

-**The data exploration widgets**
-The data widgets will use [Crowdin](https://crowdin.com/) for translations.
-The issue to implement this is [hosted-portals/issues/60](https://github.com/gbif/hosted-portals/issues/60).
-If you need the data exploration components translated, then you should watch/join that project and help translate it.

-**Everything else**
-All the content that lives in your project: the menus + the prose pages.
-How you translate the content is up to you.
-Just using Github is perfectly okay.
-If you want to be fancy, then there are tools so help.
-Such as [Crowdin](https://crowdin.com/) which is what we use for GBIF.org.

 ## Configure which languages your site supports
 To have a multilingual site you first need to create a file with the languages that you plan to support.
 The file should be `_data/languages.yml` and contain your variation of
 ```yml